sa-ml/saml2023.github.io/_pages/program/program.md

 | 17:00 | 17:30 | Closing Thoughts from SAML OC |

+**Please note that due to unforeseen circumstances the keynote by Heiko Koziolek had to be cancelled**

 <!--
 * **Registration: Central Foyer**
 * Please refer to [Workshops](/program/workshops/) and [Tutorials](/program/tutorials) for details